terrestrialroboticsosu/URC/DriverStation/README.md

 # Driver Station Code Setup

 The driver station for lunabotics is written in python so that first thing you will need to do is [install python](https://www.python.org/) for your operating system.
+(Will only work with Python versions from 3.6 - 3.11)

 All of the dependencies are configured in a virtual environment so in order to run the code you need to do the following after opening a terminal inside the DriverStation folder in this repository.